canada-ca/digital-playbook-guide-numerique/en/2-build-in-accessibility-from-start.md

 <!-- markdownlint-disable MD032 -->
 - {: .dpgn-accessibility-usability} show iteration in the design and content of your service to meet accessibility requirements and improve usability for people with disability **(Digital Service Standard (AU))**
 - show non-digital access and support for people unable to use, or struggling with, the digital service
-- show end-to-end user journeys, including assisted digital journeys, and demonstrate that they work and how you tested them **(Digital Service Standard (AU))**
-- {: .dpgn-accessibility-usability} show how you’ve included cultural and linguistically diverse communities in your design **(Digital Service Standard (AU))**
-- show a plan to include translation for non-English speaking audiences, as appropriate **(Digital Service Standard (AU))**
-- show you have testing environments, systems and approaches for non-digital parts of the service (including assisted digital routes); for example, a testing plan **(Digital Service Standard (AU))**
-- show how the service will perform under expected loads (including assisted digital routes) **(Digital Service Standard (AU))**
-- show strong understanding of the environments your users may access the service in, for example which browsers, desktop and mobile devices they will use, and which remote locations; you might use user stories and a journey map to show this **(Digital Service Standard (AU))**
-- show definition of supported browsers and devices, and how they are accommodated **(Digital Service Standard (AU))**
 - show any barriers to the digital service and its content on mobile devices, and plans to address them **(Digital Service Standard (AU))**
-- show the design requirements for users using a mobile device and other identified environments, for example design specifications **(Digital Service Standard (AU))**
-- show how you have tested for the users’ ability to complete all digital transactions on supported devices and platforms **(Digital Service Standard (AU))**
-- show detail of users’ interactions with the product during testing **(Digital Service Standard (AU))**
-- show a demonstration your service in a live-like environment **(Digital Service Standard (AU))**
-- show the majority of users can access the service in their environment. **(Digital Service Standard (AU))** {: .dpgn-stage-beta}
+{: .dpgn-stage-beta}
 <!-- markdownlint-enable MD032 -->